 Like Having a Life Coach on My Arm

-Wouldn’t it be nice to know if that cup of coffee had an impact on your glucose and if so, how much?
+Wouldn’t it be nice to know if that cup of coffee had an impact on your blood glucose and if so, how much?
 What about if you wanted to know how a heavy weightlifting session affects your blood sugar compared to cardio?
-Or, maybe you already have theories about what causes your glucose to fluctuate but need that validation?
+Or, maybe you already have theories about what causes your blood glucose to fluctuate but need that validation?

 There’s a device for that.
 It’s called a continuous glucose monitor (CGM).
-CGMs track your glucose over a period of time, instead of just a snapshot from a fingerstick.
-You can see your glucose levels at various points of your day and learn more about your diabetes.
-For example, if you’re used to testing your glucose before meals and two hours after, a CGM can show you how your blood sugar acts between those periods.
+CGMs track your blood glucose over a period of time, instead of just a snapshot from a fingerstick.
+You can see your blood glucose levels at various points of your day and learn more about your diabetes.
+For example, if you’re used to testing your blood glucose before meals and two hours after, a CGM can show you how your blood sugar acts between those periods.

 Gaining Insight into Type 2 Diabetes